 Following, Favouriting and Subscribing

-Natural Resources Canada may subscribe to or follow peer organizations that have a similar research or policy mandate.
 Our decision to “follow”, "like", "favourite, "share" or “subscribe” to another social media account does not imply an endorsement of that account, channel, page or site, and neither does sharing (re-posting or linking to) content from another user.

 Comments and Interaction